-- Disseminated health education through the media, including TV segments, print media, social media, online blogs and MCHS' Hometown Health publication. - Staff participated in the Healthy Families, Healthy Futures committee in our community. - Committed approximately \$10,000 annually to local programs aligning with health and wellness. - Dietician participated in the schools' Wellness Team. - Clinic provided a health fair for employees at South Central Electric for the past three years.
+- Disseminated health education through the media, including TV segments, print media, social media, online blogs and MCHS' Hometown Health publication. - Provided representation and participation in community coalitions to collaborate and improve health including SHIP Community Leadership Team and Martin and Faribault County Public Health. - Committed more than \$60,000 to local nonprofits through our Hometown Health Grants, which affect health and wellness in our communities.

-Despite the following actions that were taken since 2016 to address obesity and hypertension, the impact hasn't reduced the prevalence of obesity and hypertension, so they remain community health needs that MCHS in St. James will continue to address through our focus area of chronic disease.
+Despite the actions that were taken since 2016 to address obesity and hypertension, they haven't been able to reduce the prevalence of obesity and hypertension.
+They remain community health needs that MCHS in Fairmont will continue to address through our focus area of chronic disease.